Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Evaluating These Different Master’s Options in Terms of State Licensing Requirements

-There’s no hard and fast rule about which of these programs are precisely right for SUD counselor career preparation.
+There’s no hard and fast rule about which of these programs is precisely right for SUD counselor career preparation.
 Any of them may be a good option to prepare you for SUD counseling in various areas of practice.

 Each state has separate licensing tracks, and sometimes completely separate licensing boards, for mental health and other counselors versus substance use disorder counselors.
 While each might require a master’s degree, they also each have their own unique set of coursework and educational hours in certain subjects that are required.
-The expectation is that states seek to align the requirements in these different areas, but there’s no guarantees.
+The expectation is that states seek to align the requirements in these different areas, but there are no guarantees.

-So an MA in Mental Health Counseling that meets state standards for LPC (Licensed Professional Counselor) or LMHC (Licensed Mental Health Counselor) credentials, should also meet the requirements for Licensed Advanced Substance Use Disorder counseling.
+So, an MA in Mental Health Counseling that meets state standards for LPC (Licensed Professional Counselor) or LMHC (Licensed Mental Health Counselor) credentials should also meet the requirements for Licensed Advanced Substance Use Disorder counseling.
 But the only way to be 100% certain is to make a quick call to the respective licensing boards in your state to verify exactly how the curriculum requirements align.

 Some states allow psychologists, licensed clinical social workers, and mental health counselors to perform addiction therapy without additional qualification under their current licenses.